cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 3) We call `Buffer.Memmove`, which copies all bytes from the original array into the new allocation.
 4) Return the resulting `string`.

 In order to use this constructor, we need to supply it with a `char` array.
 After its job is complete, we end up with a `char` array and a `string`, each with identical data.
 If we were to modify the original `char` array, then the `string` would remain unmodified, because it is a distinct copy of the memory.
+In a high-performance .NET environment, saving object and array allocations can be extremely valuable because it reduces the total amount of work that the .NET Garbage Collector needs to do whenever it runs.

-To contrast, this is the code that runs Constructing a string using `String.Create()`:
+To contrast, this is the code that runs Constructing a string using the **Create** method:

 ```csharp {hl_lines=["13-14"],linenostart=363}
 public static string Create<TState>(int length, TState state, SpanAction<char, TState> action)